 Funnily enough, when I had chosen all of the photos for this page, I realised that in each one, I am with a dog - either mine or a friends dog in each photo!
-Animals have always played a huge part in my life.
-I was bought up on a smallholding in the 1980's with ducks, chickens, goats, sheep, pigs, cows, dogs and cats.
+Animals have always played a huge part in my life including cats.
+I had a cat as my first pet as a child called Misty.
+I was bought up on a smallholding in the late 80's with ducks, chickens, goats, sheep, pigs, cows, dogs and cats.
 I had a lovely upbringing and it cemented my love of animals and nature right from an early age.

 Nicholas' family all live in Cornwall and we often head down there to visit family in the spring and summer months.
 The photo below was taken a couple of years ago in a place called Minions on Bodmin Moor.
 We visited the amazing rock formations there and walked quite a way to get to them.
 Good exercise for us all...although we did stop off half way to have a big pub lunch in the village of Minions itself!